Mechelen transit camp: Confrontation

 Some people succeeded in escaping the transports, especially from the Transports 16 and 17 which consisted of men returned from forced labor on the Atlantic Wall to Belgium.
 Most of these men jumped between Mechelen and the German border.
 Many were caught and were soon put on subsequent transports but a total of about 500 Jewish prisoners did manage to escape across all the 28 transports.
 On 19 April 1943 three resistance fighters, acting on their own initiative, stopped Transport 20 near the train station of Boortmeerbeek, 10 km south-east of Mechelen.
 From this action 17 prisoners managed to flee.
 More Jews escaped by their own deeds, a total of 231 Jews fled although 90 were eventually recaptured and 26 were shot by guards escorting the train.

 The last transport left on 31 July 1944 but Allied forces could not stop it before its destination was reached.
+As Belgium was being liberated, an attempt by the Germans to deport 1,600 political prisoners and Allied prisoners of war from Brussels to concentration camps in Germany via the Nazi ghost train was thwarted by Belgian railway workers and the Belgian resistance.
+The train made it to Mechelen but returned to Brussels where the release of the prisoners was negotiated by Swiss and Swedish diplomats.
 When the Allies approached Mechelen by 3 September 1944, the Germans fled the Dossin Barracks, leaving the 527 remaining prisoners behind.
 Some remaining prisoners escaped that night and the others were freed on the 4th, though soon replaced with suspected collaborators.
 The lists of deportees were left at Hasselt during the German retreat and were later discovered intact.